blolol/minecraft-mod-packs/packs/terraperkacraft/README.md

 ### Tips and tricks

 * **Borderless fullscreen:** You can switch to borderless fullscreen window mode in Main Menu > Options > Video Settings > General, and cycle Fullscreen Mode until it says "Borderless".
+If your Fullscreen Mode setting appears as a checkbox, open the vanilla game's video settings by pressing <kbd>Control + Shift + P</kbd> (or <kbd>Command + Shift + P</kbd> on a Mac), and you should be able to cycle the Fullscreen Mode button there.
 * **Jade:** To toggle [Jade](https://modrinth.com/mod/jade)'s HUD at the top of your screen that displays details of what you're looking at in the world, press <kbd>1</kbd> on your keypad with the default key binds.
 To customize Jade's settings, go to Main Menu > Mods > Jade > Config.
 * **Recipe viewer:** You can filter [Just Enough Items](https://modrinth.com/mod/jei)' item list by mod name.
-Open your inventory screen, press <kbd>^F</kbd> (or <kbd>⌘F</kbd> on a Mac) to focus the search input, and enter `@terra`, or any other fragment of a mod name prefixed with `@`, to filter the list of blocks and items to ones added by that mod.
+Open your inventory screen, press <kbd>Control + F</kbd> (or <kbd>Command + F</kbd> on a Mac) to focus the search input, and enter `@terra`, or any other fragment of a mod name prefixed with `@`, to filter the list of blocks and items to ones added by that mod.
 More advanced features are documented on [the mod's Modrinth page](https://modrinth.com/mod/jei).
 * **Maps:** You decide what level of navigation difficulty you find most enjoyable.
 You can play without any maps at all (the default) or enable [Xaero's Minimap](https://modrinth.com/mod/xaeros-minimap) and/or [Xaero's World Map](https://modrinth.com/mod/xaeros-world-map) in Options > Controls > Key Binds.
 It's up to you!
 * For tips about TerraFirmaCraft gameplay, check out [its Borkpaedia article](https://wiki.blolol.com/TerraPerkaCraft).